JuanCarlosBio/JuanCarlosBio/README.md

 - 👨‍💼 I’m currently working on **Cabildo of Gran Canaria's Environmental Technical Service**

-- 🌱 I’m currently learning **Web Development, Data Analysis, Data Science and more as a Biologists!**
+- 🌱 I’m currently learning **Web Development, Data Analysis, Data Science and more as a Biologist!**

 - 👨‍💻 All of my projects are available at my [Portfolio](https://juancarlosbio.github.io/juancarlos_portfolio_esp/)